![]() |

 Interesting is that the motorcycle is the almost same as on the poster shown above.
 In contradiction to the poster, there is no battery visible.
 According to the description the standard bike has a Dinin battery (accumulateur in French), but as option a magneto ignition and sprung front forks are available.
 So probably the machine on this catalogue image has both options.

-In the text below the image it is stated that "for amateurs who want to have a motorcycle with a light engine" there is a bicycle available with a reinforced frame, suited for mounting the Motosacoche engine unit.
+there is a bicycle available with a reinforced frame, suited for mounting the Motosacoche engine unit.
 This version is shown in another catalogue, which is unfortunately not dated:

 The next image is probably also from a catalogue: